15th G7 summit: Gallery of participating leaders

+Core G7 participants

 Accomplishments

 While the agenda-setting or parameter-setting functions of the summit are important, the associated action or inaction which comes afterwards is important as well.
 These remain conceptually distinct aspects of the G7 summits.

 A symbol of the mixed legacy of this summit is the Grande Arche itself.
 The total expenditure on the building reached 3.74 billion francs, all but 5.7 percent of which was covered by private investors, with the state remaining owner of the roof area; and yet, in 2001, parts of the facade were falling off.
 A Frommer's review in 2010 characterizes it as a "politician's folly."

 In 1989, the summit leaders called for "adoption of sustainable forest management practices, with a view to preserving the scale of the world's forests," but there is little evidence of follow-up action.